National standards for a safer, more efficient rail system

-Australia’s rail networks each have their own standards for technologies, trains, infrastructure, operating rules and worker training.
-The differences come at a huge cost to safety and limits the capacity and competitiveness of rail freight.
+Right now, Australia’s rail networks each have their own standards for technologies, trains, infrastructure, operating rules and worker training.
+The differences come at a huge cost to safety and limit the capacity and competitiveness of rail freight.

 Through the National Rail Action Plan (NRAP), the NTC is collaborating with governments, regulators, industry and unions to develop a National Rail Standards Framework.

-The new approach will include a number of critical mandatory standards, as well as new institutional and governance arrangements to develop and deliver them.
+The Framework includes three tiers, mandatory, harmonised and local standards.
+As well as new institutional and governance arrangements to develop and deliver them.

 New mandatory standards

-Australia’s transport ministers have agreed on the first three areas for mandatory standards to drive interoperability across rail networks.
-They are:
+Australia’s transport ministers have agreed they should focus on three areas to drive consistency across:

 Harmonised standards